fenrishunter500/FATEBOOK/Transformation.md

 ## Transformations and Transformation Boons

 One of the most iconic conventions of the Mahou Shoujo genre is the transformation sequence.
-Not only are they an excuse to have a visually interesting cut scene, but they also serve to give the viewer a visual clue that the
+Not only are they an excuse to have a visually interesting cut scene, but they also serve to give the viewer a visual clue that things are about to get exciting.

 In [SYSTEM NAME], this sequence serves as more than